AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 # Why the project is useful
 The project is useful for those users that struggle with anxiety and electronic devices addiction, as it attempts to offer some sort of help.
-For the project to work, the full support of a friend or family member is required who will take on the burden of checking the Glitch landing page upon receving a notification/email and , maybe, ring the user to check in on them.
+For the project to work, the full support of a friend or family member is required who will take on the burden of checking the Glitch landing page upon receving a notification/email and, maybe, ring the user to check in on them.

-However, the main purpose of the project was for the writer to be exposed to the use of pyhton, Raspberry Pi, Sense Hat, pythonand Glitch, Bulma components, HTML, JavaScript, and node.js.
+However, the main purpose of the project was for the writer to be exposed to the use of pyhton, Raspberry Pi, Sense Hat, Glitch, Bulma components, HTML, JavaScript, and node.js.

 # How users can get started with the project